tommyip/tommyip/README.md

 ### Hi there 👋, I am Thomas

-- I’m interested in compilers, graphics and AGI.
+- I’m interested in compilers, algo-trading and AGI
 - I'm a student at the Hong Kong University of Science and Technology
 - How to reach me: email me at thomas@ipthomas.com

-Have an awesome day :octocat: